posit-dev/publisher/docs/vscode.md

 ![](https://cdn.posit.co/publisher/assets/img/no-destinations.png)

-This will take you through the process of creating a new destination, which includes a credential, configuration file, and deployment.
+This will take you through the process of creating a new destination, which includes a credential, configuration, and deployment.

 - A credential defines the server you will deploy to and the API key that will be used to authenticate you.
 Once you have created a credential, you can use it for all of your deployments to that server.
 - A configuration file describes how your project will be deployed.
 If the extension detects more than one possible project type, you will be asked which one to use when creating the configuration file.